jasper-zanjani/linux/includes/Tasks/network/bridge.md

 ip link set enp2s0f0 nomaster
 ```

 The iproute2 **bridge** utility can be used to verify the command has taken effect:

 ```sh
 bridge link
 ```

-This may interrupt network connectivity.
-In this case, the IP address must be removed from the linked interface and assigned to the bridge
+Any addresses assigned to the slaved interface must be reassigned to the bridge.

 ```sh
 ip address delete 192.168.1.3 dev enp2s0f0
 ip address add 192.168.1.3 dev virbr0